 \subsubsection{Language non-Localization Problem}

 Language localization is necessary to promote apps in a global market.
-Although app UI and content may be translated, app developers may neglect the privacy policy.
-We employed the Python package \textit{langdetect}~\cite{langdetect} to detect the language of crawled privacy policy documents and found 20.5\% (9,523/46,472) of apps do not provide an English privacy policy, although these apps were released in markets where the primary language is English.
+Although app UI and content can be translated, app developers may neglect the privacy policy.
+We employed the Python package \textit{langdetect}~\cite{langdetect} to detect the language of the crawled privacy policy documents and found 20.5\% (9,523/46,472) of apps do not provide an English privacy policy, although these apps were released in markets where the primary language is English.
+Interestingly, the top five non-English languages are Spanish (15.6\%), Portuguese (9.7\%), German (8.8\%), Korean (8.7\%), and French (7.6\%).
+This trend might be attributable to the implementation of the European GDPR and Brazilian LGPD.
 We observed this problem even with top apps from some large companies.
-For the privacy policies of the top 1,000 most installed apps (all $>$ 500k installs) in our dataset, there are still around 14.1\% of them that do not provide an English privacy policy.
+For the privacy policies of the top 1,000 most installed apps (all $>$ 500k installs) in our dataset, there are still around 14.1\% that do not provide an English privacy policy.
 APPGs may be a solution to language non-localization problems.
-Although currently only APPG \#1 \textit{Iubenda} supports multilingual generation, some APPGs (\#4, \#7, and \#9) have included placeholders for future options for language selection.
+Only APPG \#1 \textit{Iubenda} supports multilingual generation, but some APPGs (\#4, \#7, and \#9) have included placeholders for future options for language selection.